foundriesio/docs/source/reference-manual/factory/event-queues.rst

 `public keys`_ are published online so that users can validate the signatures.
 The JWT audience header is set to the URL you specified when creating the push queue.
-The `example push queue`_ includes logic for validating this header.
+The :download:`example push queue<../../_static/push_queue_example.py>` includes logic for validating this header.

 Event Types
 -----------